Skip to main content

 Because of these factors, there can be no assurance that we will be able to achieve all or any of the initial aims of our overseas growth strategy.
 This may adversely affect our business growth prospects and results of operations.

 In every operating sector, we depend to some degree on acquisitions of other companies, joint ventures and strategic alliances with outside partners to design and develop key new technologies and products and to strengthen competitiveness.
-For example, integration of our affiliate, Renesas Technology, with NEC Electronics to form Renesas Electronics, the acquisition of BlueArc Corporation, an American network storage business company, consolidation of Aloka Co., Ltd. (currently Hitachi Aloka Medical, Ltd.) by Hitachi Medical Corporation and consolidation of Vantec Corporation by Hitachi Transport System, Ltd. Such transactions are inherently risky because of the difficulties in integrating operations, technologies, products and personnel.
+Such transactions are inherently risky because of the difficulties in integrating operations, technologies, products and personnel and achieving return of the investment.
 Integration issues are complex, time-consuming and expensive and, without proper planning and implementation, could adversely affect our business.
 Decisions made by or the performance of alliance partners that we cannot control or adverse business trends may also negatively affect the success of our alliances.
 We may incur significant acquisition, administrative and other costs in connection with these transactions, including costs related to integration or restructuring of acquired businesses.
 There can be no assurance that these transactions will be beneficial to our business or financial condition.
 Even assuming these transactions are beneficial, there can be no assurance that we will be able to successfully integrate acquired businesses or achieve all or any of the initial objectives of these transactions.

 We depend in part on proprietary technology and our ability to obtain patents, licenses, trademarks and other forms of intellectual property rights covering our products, product design and manufacturing processes in Japan and other countries.
 The fact that we hold such intellectual property rights does not ensure that they will provide a competitive advantage to us.
 Various parties may challenge, invalidate or circumvent our patents, trademarks and other intellectual property rights.
 There can be no assurance that claims allowed on any future patents will be sufficiently broad to protect our technology.
 Effective patent, copyright and trade secret protection may be unavailable or limited in some of the markets in which we operate, and our trade secrets may be vulnerable to disclosure or misappropriation by employees, contractors and other persons.